Internships — Chico State Skip to Main Content

 During their internship experience, students will:

-1. Gain experience in their field of interest, and increase their professional knowledge, skills, and abilities.
+1. Gain practical experience in their field of interest while enhancing professional knowledge, skills, and abilities.

-3. Gain an understanding and appreciation of the policies, planning, operations, and responsibilities of the profession.
+3. Develop an understanding and appreciation of the policies, planning processes, operations, and responsibilities within the profession.

-4. Develop skills in human relations and interpersonal communication in a professional environment.
+4. Strengthening interpersonal and communication skills in a professional environment.

-9. Become aware of current trends, issues, and challenges in the profession.
+9. Gain awareness of current trends, issues, and challenges facing the industry.

 Internship FAQ’s